-The pump circulates water from the water tank on to a cooling pad, which in turn becomes very wet.
-A fan draws hot air from outside the unit through the moistened pad.
+The pump circulates water from the water tank onto a cooling pad, which in turn becomes very wet.
+A fan draws hot air from the outside of the unit through the moistened pad.
 As it passes through the pad the air is cooled by evaporation, and then is pressured out by a ventilator.

-When cooled air are blew into building constantly by the evaporative air cooler, the hot air inside building are forced out, and the pressure difference between inside and outside building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler’s operation.
+When cooled air is blowing into the building constantly by the evaporative air cooler, the hot air inside the building is forced out.
+And the pressure difference between the inside and outside of the building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler operation.

-The evaporative cooling pad system, as one of the most efficient and economical cooling way for agricultural and breeding applications, provides an ideal temperature and comfortable environment during the hot summer.
+The evaporative cooling pad system, as one of the most efficient and economical cooling ways for agricultural and breeding applications, provides an ideal temperature and a comfortable environment during the hot summer.

 The ventilation fan and cooling pad frame shall be installed on a different wall side to ensure fluent airflow.

-The air is exhaust out during the ventilation fan’s operation, which creates a negative pressure inside the building, then air from cooling pad frame side will flow into the building to keep the pressure balance, and the air temperature drops when it goes through the cooling pad which saturated with water, due to the evaporation occurs during this process.
+The air is exhausted out during the ventilation fan’s operation, which creates a negative pressure inside of the building, then air from the cooling pad frame side will flow into the building to keep the pressure balance.
+When air passes through the cooling pad which is filled with water, the temperature of the airdrops is due to evaporation in the process.